-Spectators applaud excellence and fair play from all athletes regardless of which team they represent.
-Spectators show appreciation for the efforts of all athletes, teachers, coaches, officials and organisers.
-They should cheer to encourage and motivate as well as care for the athletes' well-being.
+Spectators applauds excellence and fair play from all participants regardless of which team they represent.
+Spectators shows appreciation for the efforts of all participants, teachers, coaches, officials and organisers.
+They should cheer to encourage and motivate as well as care for the participants' well-being.
 Spectators are responsible and keep the venue safe and comfortable for all.